 Students can learn words directly from the texts/literature they are reading, often by choosing their own words, and they can have access to definitions either through you or through technology.

 Prepare you students for finding words they don’t know.
-Create a game.
+Turn it into a game.
 Start with hard texts so it is easy to find unknown words, and quickly list them for everyone to see.
 You can raise their enthusiasm simply by making it clear they won’t have to learn them, at this point, just find them.
 Keep it lively and fun.
 Quickly go over the class list and ask for hands of all those that don’t know the word.
 (You will need to define knowing as being able to explain the word to a friend or use it properly in a conversation.)
 Next, explain that it is more difficult to find new words in easier texts, because your brain can guess meanings.
 Make it a challenge to find unknown words in easier and easier texts.

 As you prepare for The 90 Minute Challenge, commit to the best method for your students to access definitions quickly and practice this method for ease.
 Make a competition out of it, create teams or partnerships.
 Let it be fun and noisy to be the first to find a definition.
 Go over the pitfalls (like spelling) and what to do about it.
 Download simple e-dictionaries and have students use voice to enter words.